Artificial SA-I and RA-I Afferents for Tactile Sensing of Ridges and Gratings

 \subsubsection{Artificial SA-I Spatial Structure Increases with Grating Period}

-The efficacy of the artificial SA-I afferent population for transducing grating orientation through spatial structure was attenuated by a reduction in grating period: artificial SA-I images have a visible fine-spatial structure only for the coarser gratings with periods of 3\,mm or more (Figure \ref{tactile_images_presses}, centre column).
-SA-I tactile images from periods of 2.5\,mm or less exhibit a diminished structure, appearing qualitatively similar in having a central dark region of relatively low response within an active surround (aside from unimportant variations in the location of the central region, due to the experimental protocol of perturbing randomly the contact location and angle).
-In particular, SA-I tactile images collected on gratings with periods 0-2.5\,mm do not appear to show any structure that indicates the grating orientation.
+First, we consider the structure of artificial SA-I tactile images stimulated by gratings, with regard to their capability to spatially-resolve grating stimuli.
+Apparently, the spatial-encoding of the artificial SA-I afferent population is attenuated by reducing the grating period: there is visible fine spatial structure only for the coarser gratings with periods of 3\,mm or more (Figure \ref{tactile_images_presses}, middle rows).
+SA-I tactile images with periods up to 2.5\,mm exhibit a diminished structure: all have a central dark region of low response within an active surround and no obvious visible features indicating grating orientation.
+The only clear differences are the (unimportant) locations of the central region due to the experimental protocol of perturbing randomly the contact location and angle.

-This attenuation in spatial structure of artificial SA-I tactile images appears, in-part, to be a consequence of the same effect that produced spatial attenuation in Experiment 1b (response to bars, edges and gratings).
-For the artificial afferents, we explained this effect with a basic model of the biomimetic fingertip, in which the tangential stiffness of the skin means it cannot perfectly conform to narrow ridges (Figure \ref{models}).
-Qualitatively, the same effect appears here.
+This attenuation in spatial structure of artificial SA-I tactile images appears consistent with the same effect that produced spatial attenuation to bars and edges in Experiment 1b above (Section~\ref{sec02:02:02}).
+In Experiment 1b, we explained the attenuation with a physical model of the biomimetic fingertip where the limited flexibility of the skin prevents it from conforming to narrow ridges (Figure \ref{models}).